CustomAdaptor in Syncfusion Angular Grid

 Step 3: Adding CSS reference

-Include the necessary CSS files in your styles.css file to style the Syncfusion Angular Grid:
+Include the necessary CSS files in the styles.css file to style the Syncfusion Angular Grid:

 @import '../node_modules/@syncfusion/ej2-base/styles/material.css';